SoChiiro/SoChiiro/README.md

 # 💫 About Me:
 I am currently on an internship at the Bobbe company.<br>I am at the EFREI PARIS engineering school in the Software Engineering major.<br><br>I work on several websites and applications.
-Especially in javascript to practice
+Especially in javascript to practice.
+I like to code the front and create new design.

 ## 🌐 Socials: